-Day of the Dead for NYC Kids 2012: Mexican Culture Comes Alive with Día de los Muertos Family Celebrations
+Day of the Dead for NYC Kids: Mexican Culture Comes Alive with Día de los Muertos Family Celebrations

-Even though it's only the second week of October, you're probably busy figuring out which Halloween events and activities you'll have time to hit this month as October 31 draws near.
+Even though the big night is still more than two weeks away, you're probably busy figuring out which Halloween events and activities you'll have time to hit this month as October 31 draws near.
 But how about mixing something multicultural into your celebrating this year?

-Day of the Dead technically takes place on November 1 and 2 to coincide with the Catholic holidays of All Saints' Day and All Souls' Day, however this year the events seem to be spread out throughout October and November.
-Here are five ways to celebrate Day of the Dead with kids in New York City, most of which are totally FREE.
+Day of the Dead technically takes place on November 1 and 2 to coincide with the Catholic holidays of All Saints' Day and All Souls' Day, however the events are spread out throughout October and early November.
+Here are six ways to celebrate Day of the Dead with kids in New York City, most of which are totally FREE.

 Super Sabado: Dia de los Muertos Celebration – East Harlem